 Exhibit 2 shows the annual percent change in jobs for all three fashion occupations from 2017 through 2027.
-Though there was a 7% decline across all occupations from 2019 to 2020 in Los Angeles and Orange counties due to the COVID-19 pandemic, employment for the three fashion occupations decreased only 1% in Orange County during the same period but experienced a significant spike through 2022 following a continued decline in 2021.
+Though there was a 7% decline across all occupations from 2019 to 2020 in Los Angeles and Orange counties due to the COVID-19 pandemic, employment for the three fashion occupations decreased only 1% in Orange County during the same period.
+Employment continued to decline in 2021 but experienced a significant spike in 2022.